-- incorporate responsible and ethical business practices in our operations through our standards of conduct, our commitment to community, and our workplace policies, - address supply chain risks by applying our Contract Signing Policy and participating in industry organizations, including BCNET, CAUBO, CPPC and CPC, - conduct business with reputable Canadian suppliers, including a well-established food service and distribution company that has adopted a Supplier Code of Conduct in its operations, and - encourage reporting of conduct that contravenes applicable laws and our policies.
+- incorporate responsible and ethical business practices in our operations through our standards of conduct, our commitment to community, and our workplace policies, - address supply chain risks by applying our Contract Signing Policy and participating in industry organizations, including BCNET, CAUBO, CPPC and CPC, - conduct business with reputable Canadian suppliers, including a well-established food service and distribution company that has adopted a Supplier Code of Conduct in its operations, and - · encourage reporting of conduct that contravenes applicable laws and our policies. - conduct an assessment of risks of forced labour and child labour in our organization's supply chain regarding imported goods.